tylim88/Crypto-Symbol/README.md

 🆙 last update: 27-July-20

-## Announcement 1
+## Announcement

 version 0.3 update the name and symbol to the latest of coinmarketcap

-## Announcement 2

-due to increase download of this package (which is unexpected), I decided to continue the work on this library, starting from v 1.0 in future:
+due to increase download of this package (which is unexpected), I decided to continue the work on this library, expect better library in near future.

-- no more array search, only object lookup
-- due to the improvement above, expect the depreciation of `symbolM` and `nameM` (because they are no longer needed, but you still can use them)
-- api to add custom name and symbol
-- typescript support
-- more comprehensive test
-- CI/CD

 ## Installation